krzsam/scala-spark-mandelbrot/README.md

 ## Application build

-The application is build in the same way and uses the same Spark Docker file as created for [/github.com/krzsam scala-spark-example](https://github.com/krzsam/scala-spark-example) project.
+The application is build in the same way and uses the same Spark Docker image as created for [/github.com/krzsam scala-spark-example](https://github.com/krzsam/scala-spark-example) project.

-For details on running Spark on Kubernetes including creating Spark Docker image please refer to [Running application on Spark via Kubernetes](https://github.com/krzsam/scala-spark-example/blob/master/README-spark-k8s.md)
+For specific details on running Spark on Kubernetes including creating Spark Docker image please refer to [Running application on Spark via Kubernetes](https://github.com/krzsam/scala-spark-example/blob/master/README-spark-k8s.md)

 ## Links